-Due to the EEG remuneration and the stable cash flows that may be expected, renewable energy plants are well suited to debt financing already in the construction stage.
-In addition, numerous equity investors are active in the market, ranging from large institutional investors and funds companies of different sizes to local citizens' cooperatives.
-Equity investors may prefer to acquire only after commissioning of the project, but more and more investors are also seen to take construction risks or even development risks.
+Owing to the Renewable Energy Sources Act (EEG) remuneration and the stable cash flows that may be expected, renewable energy plants are well suited to debt financing already in the construction stage.
+In addition, numerous equity investors are active in the market, ranging from large institutional investors and fund companies of different sizes to local citizens' cooperatives.
+Equity investors may prefer to acquire only after commissioning of the project, but increasingly investors are also seen to be taking on construction risks or even development risks.
 The most common model is a combination of equity investment and debt financing.